harish49/bookworld-frontend/README.md

-Many Thanks to BradTraversy , stackoverflow and youtube for the UI.
+Many Thanks to BradTraversy , stackoverflow , youtube for the UI.

+Copyright © 2021 Harish Vemula.